-- (a) The truck tractor or semitrailer must be model year 2010 or newer with a gross vehicle weight rating of fifty-four thousand pounds or greater, and must be purchased on or after July 1, 2011. - (i) Exception.
-If the truck tractor or semitrailer is registered in Colorado through the International Registration Plan (IRP), then the truck tractor or semitrailer is not eligible for this refund and is subject to the full amount of Colorado sales and use tax.
+- (a) The truck tractor or semitrailer giving rise to the refund must be model year 2010 or newer with a gross vehicle weight rating of fifty-four thousand pounds or greater, and must be purchased on or after July 1, 2011. - (b) Only truck tractors or semitrailers that were purchased or first stored or used in the year when the model year of such truck tractor or semitrailer was sold as new are eligible for the refund allowed by this section.